 Pet Dentistry at Oakbrook Animal Hospital, Your Gardner Veterinarian

-Preventative medicine is one of the keys to keeping your pet healthy, and pet dentistry in Gardner is one of the ways we make sure your pet lives a long and healthy lifestyle.
-At Oakbrook Animal Hospital we check your pet's oral hygiene at every pet wellness exam.
+Preventative medicine is one of the keys to keeping your pet healthy, and pet dentistry in Gardner is one of the ways we make sure your pet lives a long and healthy life.
+At Oakbrook Animal Hospital we will check your pet's oral hygiene at every pet wellness exam.
 Just like in humans, problems with a pet's mouth can affect the rest of its body, possibly causing infections throughout its system.
-The earlier our veterinarian in Gardner finds a dental problem with your pet, the sooner and easier it can usually be treated.
+The earlier our veterinarian in Gardner finds a dental problem with your pet, the sooner and easier it can be treated.

 Problems Our Gardner Veterinarian is Looking For